 - Systemic diseases: Diabetes, blood cell disorders, HIV / AIDS, etc.

-- Genetics may play role: Some patients may be predisposed to a more aggressive type of periodontitis due to bacterial transfer between parents and children.
+- Genetics may play a role: Some patients may be predisposed to a more aggressive type of periodontitis due to bacterial transfer between parents and children.
 Patients with a family history of tooth loss should pay particular attention to their gums.

 Signs and Symptoms of Periodontal Disease: